nicholaswilde/home-cluster/docs/operating-system.md

 ## :whale2:&nbsp; Docker

-Last thing I need to do is install Docker on the master and each node.
+Last thing I need to do is [install Docker][docker] on the master and each node.

 !!!
 Note
     This setup is only for `arm64` architectures on a Debian/RPiOS OS.